marthabufton/IAmWoman/index.md

 I am planning to take a course in writing creative non-fiction this fall because I think that learning more about that genre of writing will help me become a better historian, a better teller of stories: strong and invincible.

 [1] This pencil drawing is featured in the banner for this page in the portfolio along with the cirrus (word cloud) from my Voyant analysis.

+Reference list

+Holbrook , M.B.
+(1990).
+Presidential address the role of lyricism in research on consumer emotions: Skylark, have you anything to say to me?.
+In M. E. Goldberg, G. Gorn, & R. W. Pollay (Eds.), *NA - Advances in consumer research Volume 17* (pp. 1-18).
+Association for Consumer Research.